Rodgers throws 2 TDs, runs for 1 as Packers beat Bears 24-14 - WHIZ News

+“I love playing in Soldier Field,” Rodgers said.
+“I said this week I have a lot of respect for the fans.
+I’m sure there’s a little bit of respect coming back my way, not a lot of love I’m sure.
+Had a lot of great moments on this field, a lot of great battles.”

 The Packers (5-1) beat the Bears (3-3) for the 20th time in 23 games counting the playoffs and improved to 22-5 with Rodgers as the starter against Chicago.
-They also prevented Chicago from tying them for the NFC North lead.
+They also prevented their rivals from tying them for the NFC North lead.

 Rodgers shook off a sluggish start, throwing a 1-yard touchdown to Allen Lazard in the second quarter and a 12-yarder to Aaron Jones in the third, making it 17-7.

-Davante Adams caught four passes for 89 yards.
-Aaron Jones ran for 76 yards and caught four passes for 34, helping the Packers remain unbeaten since a season-opening 38-3 loss to New Orleans in Jacksonville.
+Davante Adams caught four passes for 89 yards, including a 41-yarder that helped set up Rodgers’ TD scramble.
+Jones ran for 76 yards and caught four passes for 34, helping the Packers remain unbeaten since a season-opening 38-3 loss to New Orleans in Jacksonville.

-Mason Crosby made his lone field goal and all three extra points coming off a shaky outing.
-A week earlier against Cincinnati, he missed three field goals and an extra point before booting the winning 49-yarder in overtime.
+“I think it shows we will be OK,” Jones said.
+“It shows we can win games in multiple ways.
+We have the leaders that we need.
+We have everybody in the locker room that we need to get the job, just continue to put the work in and stack success.”

+A rare win over Green Bay would have been a major statement for the Bears after they looked lost a few weeks ago.
+They steadied themselves by beating Detroit and Las Vegas, only to be taken down by the Packers.

+“This hurts,” coach Matt Nagy said.
+“It stings.
+It’s not fun.
+Our guys understand that.”

-Fields led the Bears on an 80-yard touchdown drive on their first possession, only to cool off after that.
+Fields led the Bears on an 80-yard touchdown drive on their first possession that ended with rookie Khalil Herbert scoring from the 1, only to cool off after that.
 The No. 11 overall draft pick was 16 for 27 for 174 yards with a touchdown and an interception.

 INJURIES

 Bears: KR/PR Jakeem Grant Sr. (ankle) was hurt on a punt return in first quarter.
-He came back into the game in the second quarter. … DB Deon Bush (quad) was hurt in the second half.
+He came back into the game in the second quarter, but Artavis Pierce handled returns down the stretch. … DB Deon Bush (quad) exited in the second half.

 UP NEXT